-So your first question probably is why do I need to worry about a C7 Corvette Oil Upgrade?
+So your first question probably is why do I need to worry about a C7 Corvette Oil Upgrade to Mobil 1 0W-40 ESP?
 The answer is simple, you don't unless you plan on tracking your car.
-The new oil upgrade for 2014 to 2018 C7 Corvettes was to solve an issue when utilizing your Corvette on track day events.
+The reason for the upgraded oil type for the 2014 to 2018 C7 Corvettes was to solve an issue when utilizing your Corvette on track day events.
+See link below for GM's blessing to retroactively fill older C7 Corvettes.

 The process includes draining your street version oil and refilling your engine with an approved race oil blend 15W-50, then changing back again to 5W-30 after the track day by going back to the street blend.
-Well that sounds like a huge waste of oil, time and money!
-GM agreed, and for 2019 the factory oil fill is a new street/race blend that does not require changing your oil twice for track day events.
+Track Prep Document here Well that sounded like a huge waste of oil, time and money!
+GM agreed, so for 2019 the factory oil fill is a new street/race blend that does not require changing your oil twice for track day events.

-As for the C7 Corvette Oil Upgrade oil you can go to your GM dealer which is available now and purchase the DEXOS2 version of the 0W-40.
+As for purchasing C7 Corvette Oil Upgrade you can go to your GM dealer which is available now and purchase the DEXOS2 version of the 0W-40.

 The 0W-40 began in Europe but in the USA we require the ESP spec oil for GM vehicles.